bpolaszek/freddie/README.md

 Then, you can inject `Freddie\Hub\HubInterface` in your services so that you can call `$hub->publish($update)`, or listening to dispatched updates in a CLI context 👍

+Keep in mind this only works when using the Redis transport.

 ⚠️ **Freddie** uses its own routing/authentication system (because of async / event loop).

 The controllers it exposes cannot be imported in your `routes.yaml`, and get out of your  `security.yaml` scope.